 - 75.7.1.
 Chairs/Heads shall initiate and finalize plans for assigning all the students to appropriate academic members selected as advisors. - 75.7.2.
-Chairs/Heads shall obtain from academic advisors, progress reports and action plans regarding the process of academic advising twice in each semester.
-The plan shall be evaluated for its effectiveness and perceived deficiency in consultation with academic staff members and department heads at the end of each semester.
-Based on such evaluation, changes and modifications may be made as improvement on the earlier process.
-The decision for improvement shall be recorded. - 75.7.3.
+Chairs/Heads shall obtain from academic advisors, progress reports and action

+- 75.7.3.
 Deans and heads of departments shall also organize and plan orientation sessions for students and academic advisors at the beginning of each semester.
 The objectives of the orientation sessions shall be to: - 75.7.3.1. help create an awareness about the need for academic advising; - 75.7.3.2. help clarify the mutual roles and responsibilities of students and staff members; - 75.7.3.3. provide all relevant records to the advisors concerned and the Student Affairs Committees of the academic unit concerned.
-Such records include: admission details; grades secured in qualifying examinations; scores in continuous assessment tests, assignments, quizzes, and seminars; attendance records; and evaluation and improvements of the academic advising system.
+Such records include: admission details; grades secured in qualifying examinations; scores in continuous assessment tests, assignments, quizzes, and seminars; attendance records; and evaluation and improvements of the academic advising system. - 75.8.

-75.8.
 Evaluation of Academic Advising